EphraimRuttenberg/Markov-Discord-Bot/README.md

 - maxChainLength: The number of words for which the chain will be cut short if it exceeds it without finishing, leave as 0 to ignore this setting, but be weary that this may result in infinite loops and a chain not being created

 - admins: A list of users with permission to use admin commands.
-Each admin should be the user's id encased in double quotes, with each seperate string seperated by a comma
+Each admin should be the user's id encased in double quotes, with each seperate string seperated by a comma.
+Example: ["289467912836", "178924612893"]

 - autoPrintInterval: The number of messages after which the bot will automatically send a markov chain.
 Set to 0 if you do not want it to automatically send markov chains